Proposed Rules for Adoption

-Teachers' and State Employees' Retirement System Board of Trustees and Local Government Employees' Retirement System Board of Trustees Decennial Rules Review Initial Report
+Teachers' and State Employees' Retirement System Board of Trustees and Local Governmental Employees' Retirement System Board of Trustees Decennial Rules Review Initial Report

-report lists all Retirement System Division rules that are subject to Decennial
+report lists all Retirement Systems Division rules that are subject to Decennial

 Review with an initial designation of “necessary with substantive public

 interest,” “necessary without substantive public interest,” and “unnecessary.”
-The full text of the Retirement System
+The full text of the Retirement Systems

 Division rules can accessed here.

-certain Retirement System Division Rules are not subject to Decennial
+certain Retirement Systems Division Rules are not subject to Decennial